sudoer-Huatao/calc_ultra/README.md

 > Run the calculus calculator with a single line of code

 Command line: `pip install calc-ultra`.
+Due to Python import identifiers restrictions, please import Calc-ULTRA as calc_ultra and not calc-ultra when you need to use the calculator.

 To run the calculator, import Calc-ULTRA as `calc_ultra` like so:

 `from calc_ultra import main`